Perpetua's Kin (Pre-Order)

 **Pre-orders will ship in July or August, 2018

-The author of the much acclaimed #1 Indie Next Pick THE GREEN AGE OF ASHER WITHEROW returns with a riveting historical mystery about a family shaped as much by tumultuous world events as by each of its members' unspoken decisions.
+The author of the much acclaimed #1 Indie Next Pick THE GREEN AGE OF ASHER WITHEROW returns with an enthralling new novel eleven years in the making.

 -EOWYN IVEY, author of To the Bright Edge of the World and The Snow Child, Pulitzer Prize Finalist

 "PERPETUA'S KIN blew me away with its stark, astonishing music...so uncannily beautifu, so powerfully strange.
 This is a flat-out brilliant book."

 “A novel in conversation with Faulkner and Melville and possibly even Robert Louis Stevenson. … A writer both original and well aware of the writers who have come before him.
 Cunningham’s writing, like the scope of his novel, is bold and ambitious.”

 -PETER TURCHI, author of A Muse and a Maze, and judge for the Oregon Literary Fellowship

 "A tour de force...an aching meditation on solitude and connection, and the vast American landscape that breeds both."